-Configuring Post-Logout Redirect URI in ABP Based Blazor Applications with OpenIddict
+Configuring Post-Logout Redirect URI in Blazor Applications with OpenIddict

 How can you redirect a user to the homepage after logout rather then the "You have been logged out" page?
 Let's find out!